 There doesn’t seem to be much rhyme or reason to it but in a way it works.
 It has added a bit of a spark to the city.

-I feel a visual post is most useful in this situation, it’s the only way to really get the point across.
+I feel a visual post is most useful in this situation, showing photos of Skopje seems to be the most efficient way to really get the point across.